 Even with your privacy set to the max, you’re still vulnerable to viruses and malware.
 Protect yourself with a decent antivirus program and always check it’s up to date.

 The CyberGhost Security Suite for Windows comes with a powerful antivirus.
-Download the Security Suite and get full protection against some of the most advanced cyber threats, all for just $1.25 per month on top of your VPN subscription.
+Get the Security Suite and get full protection against some of the most advanced cyber threats, all for less than a coffee per month on top of your VPN subscription.

-DuckDuckGo protects your privacy while you search, but it offers little defense against other threats on the Internet, like government surveillance and social media trackers.
+DuckDuckGo tries to protect your privacy while you search, but it offers little defense against other threats on the Internet, like government surveillance, social media trackers, and cybercriminals.

-DuckDuckGo doesn’t encrypt all your traffic, which means any prying eyes can still see your activity and IP address.
+DuckDuckGo doesn’t encrypt all your traffic or hide your IP address, which means any prying eyes can still see your activity.
 This is especially true on public Wi-Fi, where you expose yourself to cybercriminals lurking on the network.

 Why Choose CyberGhost VPN

 CyberGhost VPN is one of the most secure and feature-rich VPNs, and among the most affordable too.
 You can connect up to 7 devices at any time, so everyone in your household is covered by your subscription.
 Here’s a list of some of our most sought-after features.